hd-code/typescript-snippets/README.md

 - `npm test`: run all unit tests
 - `npm run coverage`: display test coverage for all unit tests
 - `npm run format`: auto format all snippets with prettier
-- `npm run docs`: generate documentation from the typedoc comments into the `docs` directory

 The scripts can also be run for the modules in `ideas` directory by appending `:ideas` to the commands above.